Selecting A 3D Printer

 If you have older and more-or-less responsible students, building can make a great class or after-school project, allowing your students to see "behind the curtain" as to how machines like this function and what goes into creating them.

-One option is to buy your first 3D printer and generate enthusiasm for the process.
-When you start having more projects than printer time, look at options like the build-it-yourself $60 Printer.
+One option is to buy your first 3D printer and generate enthusiasm for the printing process.
+When you start having more projects than printer time, look at options like a build-it-yourself $60 Printer or a less than $200 some-assembly-required kit.